notTGY/monk-mode/README.md

 ## low priority bugs

+TODO: support gif and videos (animated avatars and stickers in telegram)
 TODO: support background-url property.
 Maybe block it only if there are no children? (it would be easier to crawl & makes sense, cuz otherwise you may block useful background)